dyalog-labs/output/README.md

 - `plot` returns a `<div>` element with a plot of the given data, following the same conventions of the `]Plt` command.
 The optional left argument specifies size or a config namespace with additional options

-- `multi` similar to `plot` but each element of its right argument is interpreted as a different subplot
+- `multiplot` is similar to `plot` but each element of its right argument is interpreted as a different subplot

+- `data` returns configuration and data namespaces to generate plot

+- `multidata` returns configuration and data namespaces to generate multiple plots

-- `head` HTML header to download plotly script from CDN
+- `head` is the HTML header to download plotly script from CDN

+- `color` is the default color palette used by plotly

-- `configure` configuration namespace from either width or height and width
+- `configure` returns configuration namespace from either width or height and width

 #### `⎕SE.Output.Tabulator`

 Tabulator interface namespace.

 - `table` returns a `<div>` element with a table of the given data, following the same conventions of the `]Tbl` command.
-The optional left argument specifies additional options.
+The optional left argument specifies additional options

+- `multitable` is similar to `table` but each element of its right argument is interpreted as a different subtable

+- `config` returns namespace to generate table

-- `head` HTML header to download tabulator script and css from CDN
+- `head` is HTML header to download tabulator script and css from CDN

 - `sort` takes grading function (`⍋` or `⍒`) left operand and returns sorted data namespace, optionally by the given field(s)